Horlar-1st/Horlar-1st/README.md

 ---
 # 🏆 Recognitions
 - 📜 **LinkedIn Learning Certifications (2025 - 2026)**
-   Certifications on AI Projects with Python, TensorFlow, and NLTK; Telling Stories with Data; Data Visualization Tips and Tricks; Ethics in the Age of Generative AI; Python Essential Training; pandas Essential Training; and Learning Python Generators.
+   Certifications on AI Projects with Python, TensorFlow, and NLTK; Telling Stories with Data; Data Visualization Tips and Tricks; Ethics in the Age of Generative AI; Python Essential Training; pandas Essential Training; Cloud computing; and Learning Python Generators.
 - 🎓 **Medics In Tech Scholarship on [DataCamp](https://www.datacamp.com/portfolio/moshood-8efbc2c2-a9ba-4bb7-a536-0af17a8713fd) (Feb., 2025 - Till date)**
   Certifications on **Associate Data Scientist, Python Data Assosiate, SQL Associate, AI Fundamentals** and **Data Literacy**, and certificate of Accomplishment on *Python, R, SQL, Excel, Git* and *Data* related courses both in skills and career tracks.
 - 📜 **Certificate of Participation (ICAMMDA, 2025)**